maehr/revealjs-presentation-template/README.md

 ## Roadmap

 - Currently Markdown slides need to wrapped inside of HTML tags.
 This should be simplified and integrated into the Jekyll template.
+- LaTeX support via MathJax should be added.

 ## Contributing